bbc/lrud/README.md

 # Lrud
-**L**eft, **R**ight, **U**p, **D**own (and select).
-Framework-agnostic spatial navigation for TV app development
+**L**eft, **R**ight, **U**p, **D**own (and select) takes its inspiration from the BBC's [TAL](http://bbc.github.io/tal/widgets/focus-management.html), an open source library for building applications for connected TV devices.
+TAL's focus management is baked its 'Widgets' which requires you to opt into the entire application framework.
+Lrud aims to provide similar functionality without tying you to a particular framework

 [![Build Status](https://travis-ci.org/stuart-williams/lrud.svg?branch=master)](https://travis-ci.org/stuart-williams/lrud)

 ## Examples

-The readme documents the API not necessarily it's intended usage so make sure you check out the example apps.
-Lrud was built with React in mind but should be flexible enough to fit your framework of choice... maybe
+Lrud was built with React in mind but should be flexible enough to fit your framework of choice... hopefully

+View the code:
 * [React](https://github.com/stuart-williams/lrud/tree/master/examples/react)
 * [Server-Side React](https://github.com/stuart-williams/lrud/tree/master/examples/ssr)

+Better still, clone and run:

+`npm run start:react`

+or

+`npm run start:ssr`

 ## Installation